AelinXYZ/AELIPs/content/aelips/aelip-3.md

 Deal rewards will not be emitted to pool 1 and 2 stakers initially; the Aelin Council will custody all protocol deal fees and retroactively airdrop them to stakers before the staking rewards contract that automatically lets stakers claim deal fees is deployed.

+**Changing Incentives**

+Changes to the incentive structures will not go into effect for 30 days after the AELIP outlining the respective updates is passed in a vote by the Aelin Council.

 2. **Tokenomics**

 For every deal that happens using the Aelin Protocol contracts, a fixed fee of 2% in the underlying deal tokens will be sent to the Aelin Council to hold on behalf of AELIN token holders.
 In the near future a mechanism for staking $AELIN tokens will be launched.
 At that point, stakers will be able to claim their pro rata share of all deals using Aelin protocol.